0xREALAldc/rocketseat-studies-notes/Ignite - ReactJS - Project 01.md

 `Closure in React`
+- closure is when we're  updating a state that depends on the older state of the variable, as example if we're adding a new item to a list, we use the *arrow function* version for it
 - when updating a *state* value in react, we need to be aware to some things, like if you will update the value of the state and need this value to do something right after, you'll need to use the function to update the state in a different manner
 - usually we do like the example below
 ``` js